Skip to content

 Rolling Updates

-When you update the template spec, VMSet will: 1.
+When you update the template spec, VMSet is intended to: 1.
 Create new VMs with updated configuration 2.
 Wait for new VMs to be ready 3.
 Delete old VMs respecting maxUnavailable 4.
 Continue until all replicas are updated

 Placement Policies